The Best Shower Doors of 2023

 Sliding vs. Hinged

-• Sliding shower doors, sometimes called bypass doors, are made up of two or three panels of glass that install on tracks to slide back and forth.
+- Sliding shower doors, sometimes called bypass doors, are made up of two or three panels of glass that install on tracks to slide back and forth.
 They are a great choice for small bathrooms because they don’t require any additional space as they open.
-Sliding doors tend to be the choice for showers with openings of 60 inches or wider.
+Sliding doors tend to be the choice for showers with openings of 60 inches wide or wider.

 Framed vs. Frameless

-• Frameless shower doors are constructed with tempered glass thick enough to eliminate the need for metal supports.
-The glass typically measures between ⅜-inch and ½-inch thick.
+- Frameless shower doors are constructed with tempered glass thick enough to eliminate the need for metal supports.
+The glass typically is between ⅜-inch and ½-inch thick.
 This style results in a streamlined, modern aesthetic and allows shower tiles, stonework, and fixtures to show through.
-Shower doors with metal framing at the top and bottom edge are sometimes referred to as semi-frameless.
 Generally speaking, frameless shower doors are more expensive than their framed counterparts.

 Dimensions